cbcommunity/cbc-examples-and-tools/carbon_policy_replicator/README.md

-# Policy Copier App
+# Carbon Policy Replicator
-Copy Policies and their rules from one Organization to an unlimited number of other Organizations.
+Replicate Policies and their rules from one Organization to an unlimited number of other Organizations.

-The Policy Copier is a user-friendly GUI tool that easily transfers policies and rules from one Organization to numerous others.
+The Carbon Policy Replicator is a user-friendly GUI tool that easily transfers policies and rules from one Organization to numerous others.
 With this tool, you can copy one or more Policies with just a few clicks.
-The Policy Copier App also can save your data, so you can easily return to it later.
+The Carbon Policy Replicator also can save your data, so you can easily return to it later.
 Whether you want to import previously saved data or raw JSON containing policy information, this tool has got you covered.